PelionIoT/mbl-docs/Docs/refs/secure_boot.md

 1. The fiptool that is provided by Trusted Firmware populates the keys into the FIP image for the trusted boot components.
 1. The image is signed using the trusted boot flow RoT key.
 1. mkimage adds the keys for the normal world components to the FIP image, and the components are signed using the keys from the FIP image.
-1. The root file system (rootfs) contains the keys for the IoT applications and TEE applications. rootfs is verified by dm-verity rather than being signed.
+1. The root file system (rootfs) contains the keys for the IoT applications and TEE applications.
-1. A signing tool signs the dm-verity hash tree using the key from the FIT image.

 ## Operation on open and closed devices